 - research (academic and business)

-Communication Studies is also an excellent preparation for students intending to pursue careers in law, journalism, film and politics.
+Communication studies is also excellent preparation if you intend to pursue a career in law, journalism, film or politics.